 These lists don’t need to be written out every day, you don’t need a list of lists, and you certainly don’t need to spend a great deal of time creating them in order to make them effective.

 1 – A Daily / Weekly To Do List

-There’s no real ‘wrong’ way to write a to do list but there are certainly more effective ways you use them.
+There’s no real ‘wrong’ way to write a to-do list but there are certainly more effective ways you use them.
 You just have to find what works for you.

 I don’t tend to separate the two because I don’t have set work hours and I just get things done when I can get them done.

-For example, I may need to make sure I phone the doctors to make an appointment for my son so I would write 8am, and 5 minutes next to the task.
+For example, I may need to make sure I phone the doctor to make an appointment for my son so I would write 8am, and 5 minutes next to the task.
 It just keeps me more accountable.

-I also keep a weekly to do list close by that I add to for things that need to be done this week but not necessarily today.
-I check it when I’m writing my daily to do list to make sure I’m not missing anything.
+I also keep a weekly to-do list close by that I add to for things that need to be done this week but not necessarily today.
+I check it when I’m writing my daily to-do list to make sure I’m not missing anything.

-Some people prefer to write out their to do list the night before, others like to write it first thing of a morning to set their focus.
+Some people prefer to write out their to-do list the night before, others like to write it first thing of a morning to set their focus.
 I don’t think it actually matters either way, as long as you do it consistently.

 2 – A Budget

-That was my belief for so long and then I realised, the most successful businesses in the world have budgets, it’s smart to know where your money is coming and going!
+That was my belief for so long and then I realized, the most successful businesses in the world have budgets, it’s smart to know where your money is coming and going!

 You don’t have to write out your budget each day but you should at least be sure to check it.
 If you have any income coming in then be sure to track it and if you have any expenses going out be sure to track those as well.

 3 – A Meal Plan

 I don’t have to spend half the day wondering what we are going to have for dinner, debating whether or not I needed to go to the store or if I could just put something together from what we already have.
 It’s all planned out now!

 He does at least half of the cooking so it works really well for us both to plan out at the start of the week what we are going to have.
-It also means less trips to the grocery store (I loathe grocery shopping), less buying of unnecessary items and less food waste.
-Winner all round.
+It also means fewer trips to the grocery store (I loathe grocery shopping), less buying of unnecessary items, and less food waste.
+A winner all round.

 Again, you don’t need to write out your meal plan every single day but you should at least be referring to it each day.
-You can even be super organised and plan out breakfasts and lunches too!
+You can even be super organized and plan out breakfasts and lunches too!

 4 – A Goals and Gratitude List